I-Halder/reinforcing-higher-order-statistics-in-large-language-model-training/README.md

 </table>

-Now we present plot comparing different losses.
+Now we present plot comparing different losses and show that $T_2, T_1$ are much more stable compared to cross entropy $T_0$ and in terms of minimum validation loss they are superior.
 <div style="display: flex; justify-content: center;">
     <img alt="fig1" width="1000px" src="val_loss_pre-SFT.jpg" style="transform: translateX(30px);">
 </div>